Chalkboard with various stick figures with arrows, question marks, and more

 1. It will have adaptive sections

-The current paper-based SAT takes over three hours to complete because students must tackle questions from a wide range of difficulties.
+The paper-based SAT took over three hours to complete because students must tackle questions from a wide range of difficulties.
 The new digital SAT will be streamlined, taking only a little over two hours to finish because it will be “section adaptive.”
-This means every student will start with a section of moderate difficulty.
-Those who perform well will go on to a more challenging second section, but those who don’t will see an easier second section—which will affect scoring since the sections are weighted differently.
-It’s important for students to try their very best on every question since each one will have a more significant impact on their score.
+This means every student will start with a module of moderate difficulty.
+Those who perform well will go on to a more challenging second module, but those who don’t will see an easier second section—which will affect scoring since the modules are weighted differently.
+It’s important for students to try their very best on every question since each one will have a significant impact on their score and will determine which module they'll move on to.
 Fortunately, the shorter test time should make endurance less of an issue.

 Related: 3 SAT Prep Steps to Help High School Underclassmen Get Ready Early